RSginer/react-movie-binge-list/mybingelist/README.md

 ## @RSginer - My Binge List

-- Note: Is my first webapp in React, don't be evil please 😂, I hope you like it and thanks for the opportunity.
+- Note: Is my first webapp in React, I hope you like it and thanks for the opportunity.

 ### `yarn run deploy` (prod mode) - Use this one to review the project